JimmyRespawn/PassionNano/productblog/content/docs/iptv/_index.md

 ### Default system players does not load user agent required channel

 Currently only other two video engines support user agent required channel.
 Please change video playback engine in settings if you wish to play channels like this.

+### Is there mobile version for IPTV Fluent

+iOS version is under development.
+Though there is no release date for it yet, it'll be up once it's ready.